software-students-spring2025/1-specification-exercise-give-me-admin/README.md

 - Function 4: Visualize spending patterns through comprehensive statistics, featuring overall and category-specific breakdowns alongside monthly and weekly trend analysis.

-See instructions.
-Delete this line and place a publicly-accessible link to your clickable prototype here.